-- Continued implementation and evaluation of Common Core State Standards. - Continued focus on the goal: every child will read fluently and analyzes rigorous texts - Continued used of Thinking Maps and writing in curricular areas. - Increase the purposeful student use of technology at all grade levels. - STEAM initiatives at all grade levels, including art, music, and science. - After school STEAM enrichment classes, including a school musical offered through the CUSD Extensions Department. - Continued implementation of our School Wide Positive Behavior Intervention and Support (SWPBIS) systems approach to student social behavioral education and development. - Meeting the needs of our ELD students.
+- Continue with the goal that each child can read fluently and be capable of rigorous analysis of texts. - Continue the use of thinking and writing maps in curricular areas. - Response to Intervention (RTI) Coordinate the collective efforts of the school to help each student be successful. - Increase the purposeful use of technology at all grade levels. - STEAM initiatives at all grade levels, including music and science. - Continue with the STEM After School program, offered through the Expanded Learning Department - Continue the implementation of the Supportive and Positive Behavior Intervention Program (SWPBIS), which is an educational system of social behavior and its development. - Meet the needs of ELD students

-Education is a partnership between the school and the parent.
+Education is a symbiotic relationship between school and parents.
 We encourage you to work with us.
-Throughout the year we will provide you with suggestions, which will help your child.
-Please take advantage of these suggestions and stay in touch with us.
-Our staff is always open to your insights and observations that will help us provide the best possible education for your child.
-As a team we will maintain the high standards set at Capri Elementary School.
+During this year we want to hear your suggestions on how we can help your children.
+Please take advantage of the possibility to speak and stay in contact with us.
+Our team is always open to your opinions, observations and suggestions, which will allow us to provide your child with the best education possible.
+As a team we will uphold the highest standards of Capri Elementary School.

-We ask your support in helping us to maintain a positive school environment.
-This handbook has been distributed to all students.
-Please review this handbook with your child and return the attached confirmation to your child's teacher.
-Forms are required for all students.
+We ask for your support in helping us maintain a positive environment at school.
+This student handbook will be distributed to all students.
+Please review it with your child

-Should you have questions, please do not hesitate to call.
+If you have any questions, feel free to contact us.

-Sincerely,
+Sincerely